 Since this faithful buddy will take you, your luggage (maybe also pillion) through some of the most treacherous terrains, pay utmost attention to its health also!

-, complete the TCLOCK check (This applies for all rides):
+First, complete the TCLOCK check (This applies for all rides):

 Once you are done with the above checks, ride your bike and listen carefully for any squeaks/rattles.
 If required, take it to the service station and get things repaired.
 Preferably do this at least a week before you start on your big ride.